gcpantazis/grunt-yuidocs/README.md

 # grunt-yuidocs

-Custom Grunt task that generates YUIDocs.
+Grunt task that generates YUIDocs documentation for your code.

 ##How to use